 Supported by Student Advocate – Tom McCormack

 In addition to instructor support via the discussion board, students have access to Tom McCormack, HeatSpring's Student Advocate.
-He is available to answer general questions via email, discussion board, chat, or phone.
+He is available to answer general questions via email, course discussion board, or chat.

 Earn a Certificate of Completion

 When you complete this course you are eligible for a certificate of completion from HeatSpring.
 You can download your certificate as soon as you have completed all of the course requirements.
 Students can easily share their verified certificates on their LinkedIn profiles using our one-click LinkedIn integration.

 Mike Duclos is a principal and founder of The DEAP Energy Group, LLC, a consultancy providing a wide variety of Deep Energy Retrofit, Zero Net Energy and Passive House related consulting services.

 Mike was an energy consultant on the Transformations, Inc. Zero Energy Challenge entry, and has worked on a variety of Zero Net Energy, DER and Passive House projects,...[more]